What is Depression?

 - Difficulties concentrating and paying attention

-- Most symptoms must be present every day or nearly every day and must cause significant distress or problems in daily life functioning.
+Most symptoms must be present every day or nearly every day, and they must cause significant distress or problems at functioning in your daily life.